-In 2016, a lot of the old fashioned ‘easy’ methods for MS are no longer viable.
+A lot of the old fashioned ‘easy‘ methods for Manufactured Spending are no longer viable.
 However, there is still one tried and true method that only involves a little more work.
 This option involves using your new CC to buy Visa Gift Cards, and then using the VGCs to buy Money Orders, which themselves can be used as fungible cash or deposited back into your account.

 The process is as follows: